Sustainability at the RBC Heritage

 - All cardboard from the Tournament and Clubhouse was baled and recycled.

-22,682 people used the park-and-ride shuttle service in 2016.
+- More than 14,000 patrons used the park-and-ride shuttle service

 Environmentally responsible golf course operations